Inside: Add character to any wall with this tutorial for DIY rustic modern floating shelves for about $50!

 This post turned out to be really long so I broke it up into 2 parts.

-Today I’ll show you how we built the shelves, and tomorrow I’ll show you how we installed them.
+This post shows you how we built the shelves, and this post shows you how we installed them.

-(Each of my shelves is 43 inches long, 10 inches deep, and 3 inches tall.)
+The supplies are for one shelf 43 inches long, 10 inches deep, and 3 inches tall.
+I made 5 shelves.

 - 1 x 3 wood for the main part of the shelves